galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 > > 1.
 Introns and transcripts.
 Yes.
 > > 2.
 Actin filaments, actin cytoskeleton, cell projection part etc.
 > > 3.
 Around the exon-intron boundaries more at the 3' ends of transcripts.
-> {: .solution}
+> > {: .solution}
->
-{: .question}
+> {: .question}
+{: .hands_on}

 # Additional Step

-Sometimes it is wise to take a look at individual peaks; maybe to check the peakcalling algorithm or the general quality of the read coverage of the called peaks.
+Sometimes it is wise to take a look at individual peaks; maybe to check the peak calling algorithm or the general quality of the read coverage of the called peaks.
+We will cover the motivation behind this step in this section and explain why it would be wise to further inspect your results.
 For this we take the de-duplicated reads in step 5 and the called peaks in step 7 to take a deeper look inside our data.

 ## Generating bigWig files of the alignment ends

+We will first generate coverage files that gives us a better visualization for our read coverage along the genome.
+SAM or BAM files can be used too, but they are often to big and harder to handle, if you try to inspect the read coverage.
+Therefore we are going to generate a bigWig (binary form of a BedGraph) file.

 > ### {% icon hands_on %} Hands-on: Task description
 >